Syriac Orthodox Church: Oceania

 The Patriarchal Vicariate of Australia and New Zealand was founded under the patriarch's authority, and is currently led by Archbishop Malatius Malki Malki.
-The vicariate is headquartered in the Saint Ephraim Syrian Orthodox Church.
+The vicariate is headquartered in the Saint Ephraim Syriac Orthodox church.

 Institutions

 The church has various seminaries, colleges, and other institutions.
 Patriarch Aphrem I Barsoum established St. Aphrem's Clerical School in the year 1934 in Zahlé, Lebanon.
 In 1946, the school was moved to Mosul, Iraq.
 It provided the church with a selection of graduates, the first among them being Patriarch Ignatius Zakka I Iwas and many other church leaders.

 In 1990, the Order of St. Jacob Baradaeus was established for nuns.
 Seminaries have been instituted in Sweden and in Salzburg, Austria for the study of Syriac theology, history, language, and culture.
 The church has an international Christian education center for religious education.
 The Antioch Syrian University was established on 8 September 2018 in Maarat Saidnaya, near Damascus.
 The university offers engineering, management and economics courses.
 The Happy Child House project inaugurated in 2022 provides childcare services in Damascus, Syria.